genesiscommunitysuccess/docs/docs/04_web/01_basics/01_before-you-start.md

 ---
-title: 'Web Basics - Prerequisites'
+title: 'Web Basics - Before you start'
-sidebar_label: 'Prerequisites'
+sidebar_label: 'Before you start'
-id: prerequisites
+id: before-you-start
-keywords: [web, basics, prerequisites]
+keywords: [web, basics, prerequisites, before-you-start]
 tags:
     - web
     - basics
     - prerequisites
+    - before-you-start
 ---

 ## What you need to know to start